mustafaersoyer/repl/apps/docs/docs/embed/wordpress.md

 # WordPress

-Typebot has a native [WordPress plug-in](https://wordpress.org/plugins/typebot/) that helps you embed typebots in your WordPress site.
+AutoRepl has a native [WordPress plug-in](https://wordpress.org/plugins/autorepl/) that helps you embed bots in your WordPress site.

-Of course, before using it, you need to create and publish your first typebot.
+Of course, before using it, you need to create and publish your first bot.

 <img src="/img/embeddings/wordpress-preview.png" width="600" alt="WP plugin preview"/>